Chris-N-K/napari-time_series_plotter/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-time_series_plotter" is free and open-source software
+Distributed under the terms of the [BSD-3] license, "napari-time-series-plotter" is free and open-source software

 ## Issues